continuouspipe/continuouspipe/documentation/content/quick-start/configuring-your-repository.md

 weight: 50
 ---
-At this stage you should have a fully configured Team, so it's time to configure your code repository by adding the configuration files that are needed to build a Docker image and set up ContinuousPipe deployments.
+At this stage you should have a fully configured project, so it's time to configure your code repository by adding the configuration files that are needed to build a Docker image and set up ContinuousPipe deployments.

 ```
 .